JTan2231/castra/castra-core/docs/WORKSPACE.md

 ## Lifecycle Touchpoints
 - **`castra init`** – Scaffolds a starter config that relies on the default Alpine qcow2 (downloaded on demand) and default overlay paths under `<state_root>/overlays/`, and it prints both the global workspace and the opt-in local override so operators know where state will accumulate.
 - **`castra up`** – Ensures the workspace exists, verifies host capacity, fetches the default qcow2 into `images/` if needed, and creates fresh overlays.
-Vizier telemetry replaces the old broker handshake artefacts; any lingering legacy files are pruned as part of the run.
+Direct SSH session metadata replaces the old broker handshake artefacts; any lingering legacy files are pruned as part of the run.
 Thread 13 work guarantees overlays are disposable after shutdown (`Event::EphemeralLayerDiscarded`).
 - **`castra status`** – Reads pidfiles, inspects QMP sockets, and reports whether VMs are running.
-Vizier emits health via the harness stream; the legacy handshake directory is no longer consumed.
+Harness-published health via the session metadata stream supersedes the legacy handshake directory, which is no longer consumed.
 - **`castra down`** – Walks pidfiles to coordinate cooperative shutdown, removes overlays, and reports reclaimed bytes.
 Shutdown remains bounded per VM while the workspace stays responsive.
   - **`castra clean`** – Deletes cached images, overlays, logs, and pidfiles under the workspace. `--workspace` targets the active state root; `--global` sweeps every child of `~/.castra/projects`.
 Diagnostics warn when live processes are detected unless `--force` is supplied.
 - **`castra bus` / `logs` / `ports`** – Consume metadata only from within the state root, so moving the workspace (via `state_dir`) keeps these commands working automatically.